hckmd/hckmd.github.io/projects/med-dt-article.md

     </p>
     <h3 id="dt-curriculum" class="my-3">The Digital Technologies Curriculum</h3>
     <p>
-        The Australian Curriculum, Assessment and Reporting Authority [ACARA] explain the purpose and layout of the curriculum in the Rationale, Aims and Structure of the Digital Technologies documents, available online [<a href="#ref-acara" class="site-link">1</a>].
+        The Australian Curriculum, Assessment and Reporting Authority [ACARA] explain the purpose and layout of the curriculum in the Rationale, Aims and Structure of the Digital Technologies documents, available online [<a href="#ref-acara" class="site-link" aria-label="Reference 1, Australian Curriculum Assessment and Reporting Authority, 2015">1</a>].
         One of the main aims of the curriculum is to support students in developing the knowledge and skills required to create digital solutions.
-        Like recent curriculum changes in several countries, the DT curriculum has an aim of shifting focus from students using software as a tool to creating their own software [<a href="#ref-falkner-2014" class="site-link">9</a>].
+        Like recent curriculum changes in several countries, the DT curriculum has an aim of shifting focus from students using software as a tool to creating their own software [<a href="#ref-falkner-2014" class="site-link" aria-label="Reference 9, Falkner et al., 2014">9</a>].
-        There are outcomes and goals of the DT curriculum in that are similar other countries’ and organisations’ computing curricula [<a href="#ref-duncan" class="site-link">8</a>].
+        There are outcomes and goals of the DT curriculum in that are similar other countries’ and organisations’ computing curricula [<a href="#ref-duncan" class="site-link" aria-label="Reference 8, Duncan & Bell, 2015">8</a>].
     </p>
     <div class="card my-3">
         <div class="card-header">